emberlabstech/1PassMapper/README.md

 The important part is the tags that will be used to replace them, as they are placeholders.

 The format is simple - All tags starts with a `[[` and ends with a `]]`, and what is inside, is the json path to the value.

+The format with double `[[...]]` has been deliberately chosen not to conflict with CSS, JSON, or JavaScript and many other formats or languages.

 Inside a json, an array, such as:

 ```json